gokulggopi2007/Array-Problem-Solving/README.md

 28. Write a C program to print unit digit of array elements.
 29. Write a C program to print all elements between given two index.
 30. Write a C program to print first maximum and second maximum in a array.
+31. write a C program to rotate a array by one time in place.